 - End of the World: Perspectives from Science, Religion, and Culture

 With a background in botany and sociocultural anthropology, my research interests incorporate an interdisciplinary approach to address basic and applied questions in ethnobotany, ecology, plant conservation, public health, and the humanities.
 Each research project is coupled with cultural conservation and community development, using plants as a common thread.
-I am currently engaged in the following research projects, for which I openly invite collaboration:
+I am currently engaged in the following research projects:

 - Appalachian Ethnobotany: Documenting traditional uses, stories, and lexicon of plants and fungi through ethnographic research.